piotr-yuxuan/tsv-processing/README.md

 Due to the current way metrics are gathered, it is not possible to launch more than one instance of the app locally.
 A JMX exporter is used, so only one instance can expose its metrics on port `7852`.
+It shouldn't be too difficult to use the Push Gateway so that any instance could push its metrics to Prometheus.

 Send records to topic from the command line: